turbot/steampipe-plugin-okta/docs/index.md

   # Okta App client id, used with PrivateKey OAuth auth mode.
 Can also be set with the OKTA_CLIENT_CLIENTID environment variable.
   # client_id   = "0oa10zpa2bo6tAm9Test"

   # Private key value.
 Can also be set with the OKTA_CLIENT_PRIVATEKEY environment variable.
-Can also be set with the OKTA_CLIENT_PRIVATEKEY environment variable.
   # private_key = "-----BEGIN RSA PRIVATE KEY-----\nMIIEpAIBAAK..."

   # The maximum number of attempts (including the initial call) Steampipe will